PolyAI-LDN/conversational-datasets/README.md

 Datasets are stored as [tensorflow record files](`https://www.tensorflow.org/tutorials/load_data/tf_records`) containing serialized [tensorflow example](https://www.tensorflow.org/tutorials/load_data/tf_records#data_types_for_tfexample) protocol buffers.
 The training set is stored as one collection of tensorflow record files, and the test set as another.
-Examples are shuffled randomly within the tensorflow record files.
+Examples are shuffled randomly (and not necessarily reproducibly) within the tensorflow record files.

 The train/test split is always deterministic, so that whenever the dataset is generated, the same train/test split is created.